Keith Famie

 Keith Famie (born February 11, 1960, in Farmington Hills, Michigan) is an American chef-restaurateur and film director and producer.
-He notoriously appeared in Survivor: The Australian Outback (2001), finishing in third place.
+He famously appeared in Survivor: The Australian Outback (2001), finishing in third place.

 Pre-Survivor culinary career

 Famie worked in restaurant kitchens while attending high school and in hotels around the world, including Brussels, Monte Carlo, and New York City, after high school graduation.
 Total amount of existing restaurants he worked globally was twenty-seven, and his prior occupations ranged from head dishwasher to head chef.
 By no later than 1987, he was the executive chef of Chez Raphael (Novi, Michigan) and wrote a travel cookbook The Flavor of Famie.